Eolran/MoneyConverter/moneyvalue-back/README.md

 # Getting Started
-This project is a simple Laravel application that demonstrates how to generate a .env and vendor file.
+This project show you how to start the Laravel back-end application to start the MoneyValue project.

 ## Prerequisites
 You must have PHP 7.3 or higher installed.